bonesy512/portfolio/pages/posts/rebranding.md

 author: Thomas M Schustereit
 ---

 It has to be almost two years or more since ive written a blog post, but I need to get back on this horse and ride.
+I think i will start with releasing the build up of artwork ive made over the years.
 I'm Thomas Schustereit.